For most betta fish enthusiasts, the best plants are the ones that don’t die the week after you get them.

 Anubias is an excellent plant for your betta fish tank and is only overtaken by Java Moss because it’s slow growing and somewhat pricey.

-Java Fern (Microsorum pteropus) comes in a wide range of leaf types, making it a versatile choice for planted tanks.
+Java fern comes in a wide range of leaf structures, making it a versatile choice for planted tanks and aquascapes.

 Both plants look spectacular and are almost un-killable, but I find the dark, thick leaves of Anubias plants especially appealing for small tanks.